-New!
-We are now accepting submissions for the Spring 2018 issue of Rural Connections.
-Get the details.
+NOTICE!
+We are now accepting abstracts for the Fall 2018 issue of Rural Connections.
+Learn more.

 Rural Connections, the magazine of the Western Rural Development Center, is published to inform the nation on timely research and activities by the West’s land-grant institutions and regional/national agencies as it relates to rural development issues in the region.
 Contributors include researchers, faculty, Extension researchers, specialists and agents, practitioners, and professionals from throughout the West with occasional contributions from outside the region.

 The Fall 2017 of Rural Connections includes an introduction by WRDC Director Don Albrecht plus six articles discussing a range of topics including small-scale agriculture and the new natural resource economy, externships in sustainability, housing programs to help those in need, collaborative bioenergy research, results of a nationwide survey of Extension sustainability, and using N.E.A.R. sciences to address community health.

 |Spring 2017.
 Articles include: ON THE COVER - Rural Community Preparedness for Disasters Affecting Animals, Agriculture, and Food; When Disaster Strikes, Extension Responds; Planning for the Prosperity of the Rural West; The Dry Farming Collaborative; Shifting Water Use Patterns in Response to the Conversion of Irrigated Agricultural Lands; Interlocking Cross Laminated Timber; Death by a Thousand Cuts; Coastal Climate Change in Southeast Alaska; Exploring Transit Feasibility in Park County, Wyoming; Our Climate is Doing What?; Solar and Wind Assessments for Pivots; Community Rebranding; and Hired U.S. and California Farm Workers are Aging and Settling.|